danieljordan1900/FANBOOK-TFDMM-02/02 Como juguetes fuera de caja - Parte II (en).md

 Ignoring the unicorn’s sarcasm, Applejack pondered Rainbow Dash’s question.
 Much to her annoyance, she realized she didn’t have an answer.

+What had happened?
+Had nothing that had happened since the train ride with her friends been real?
+Had it all been a dream?
+No, Applejack couldn't believe that last one.
+The memories were so vivid inside her that it was impossible to accept.

-When she looked at the others, their expressions mirrored her own.
-No one had a clue.
+When she looked at the rest of her friends, she found that their expressions were identical.
+No one had a clear explanation.

-Silence fell again—heavy, and tinged with melancholy.
-Until, out of nowhere, something broke it.
+Silence returned, heavy and melancholy in the room.
+Until, suddenly, something broke it.

 "Maybe..." came a soft voice in the background.
 "We should start by saying what happened."